vielsoft/disclose.ph/README.md

 $ sudo chown -R $USER:$USER ~/.drush
 ```

+## PHP Code Linting
+To check your PHP for code standards and syntax, run these commands.

+1. `composer install`
+1. `composer run-script phpcs`
+1. `composer run-script check-syntax`

+## Theme development
 If you're on Ubuntu you can try [this Drush installer](https://github.com/geraldvillorente/drush-installer).

 To install Gulp: